OleksSobol/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 20: March 05, 2018
+**Today's Progress:** Went back to freecodecamp.
+Finished couple tasks and than my webpage froze up on task "Sum all odd Fibonacci numbers".After quick search, I reset local storage and looks like that's fixed problem.
+But I probably did infinity loop so I created project on Github with all my task to get some criticism from you guys =)   20/ #100DaysOfCode

+**Thoughts:** And yeah, I am keep working on Udemy course).

 ### Day 19: March 04, 2018
 **Today's Progress:** [Udemy cource](https://www.udemy.com/the-web-developer-bootcamp/l) - it's really good course, simple and informative.Finished Section 6, about intermediate css.
 And ... didn't start coding( Cause Section 7 is Bootstrap, but it's ok) I almost finished it.
 19/ #100DaysOfCode